5 Mommy Skills that Transfer to the Workplace

 Employers love leadership skills.
 As a mom and a manager, you’re the captain of your crew, barking orders, plotting a course, protecting your people, and guiding the ship.
 Whether it's wrangling a car full of hungry kids or a team of procrastinating employees, patience and negotiation skills are crucial for success (and sanity).
-Assertiveness is a crucial quality to develop to take charge and get things done.
-Accountability is a standard value in all workplaces and a big part of being a parent.

 5. Problem Solving

 Employers want people who can analyze and solve problems on their own.
 Raising kids and managing a household means a full slate of problems to solve, messes to clean up, and obstacles to overcome.
 You deal with unexpected challenges with limited time and resources.